V3ness/PF2223-Assignment/PART1.md

 1. Constructed the game settings
 2. Constructed the base game board(without any objects inside it)
-3. Display the row number
+3. Display the row number(up till 9)

 2. LESTER LIEW JUN MIN

 1. Display the column number
-2. 2.
+2. Display the row number(fix the issue with number > 10)

 ## Problems Encountered & Solutions